 I'm an Australian journalist living in New York City, covering culture, identity and the environment.
 I have reported internationally for publications including The Atlantic, Quartz, VICE, i-D Magazine, Tablet Magazine, Haaretz, COLORS Magazine and others.

-Currently, I'm working as a James Reston Reporting Fellow on The New York Times' Climate and Environment desk, and recently received my master's in journalism at Columbia University, where I specialised in longform narrative non-fiction writing and environmental reporting.
+Currently, I'm working as a James Reston Reporting Fellow on The New York Times' Climate and Environment desk.
+I have a master's degree from Columbia's Graduate School of Journalism, where I specialized in longform narrative non-fiction writing and environmental reporting.
 I love big ideas, deep conversations and human stories, well told.

 In Australia, I worked as a reporter with The Australian Jewish News and Broadsheet Melbourne and received my BA in Philosophy and Creative Writing from the University of Melbourne.